I graduated from Eastern Illinois University in 2008 with a degree in communications. I am a very big sports fan, except for hockey.

-Until the answer is "yes" the question will always be asked: Should college athletes be paid?
-When this topic is brought up, it is usually centered around the "money-making" sports: Men's college basketball and college football.
+Until this question is resolved once and for all, the topic will always be raised: Should college athletes be paid?
+When this topic comes up, the discussion usually centers around the more lucrative sports: men's college basketball and college football.
 This article will discuss some arguments that have been made both for and against this question.

-Reasons Why College Athletes Should Not Be Paid
+4 Reasons College Athletes Should Not Be Paid

 This might be the biggest argument made for not paying players: They are already getting paid!
 When a player receives an athletic scholarship, he/she already has tuition, on-campus housing, dining hall meals, travel expenses (for away games/competitions), and medical expenses paid for.
 All of those things combined amount to at least $20,000 every year.
 Why should they get more money on top of that?

 Almost all of the games that are played in the bigger conferences are broadcast on national or regional television.
 If the game isn't on television, it is likely on the radio.
 With every game being broadcast one way or another, these athletes are getting free exposure to help them possibly get drafted and play in the NFL or NBA, where they will (and should) get paid.

 3. They Are Not Professionals